 Storage

-If not filled with creams that need refrigeration, it can be stored in an airtight cake container for about 3 or 4 days.
-Otherwise, store in the fridge, always well closed in an airtight cake container for 2 or 3 days.
+If not filled with creams that require refrigeration, it can be stored in an airtight cake container for about 3 to 4 days.
+Otherwise store in the refrigerator, always well sealed in an airtight cake container for 2 to 3 days.

-If not filled with creams that need refrigeration, it can be stored in an airtight cake container for about 3 or 4 days.
-Otherwise, store in the fridge, always well closed in an airtight cake container for 2 or 3 days.
+If not filled with creams that require refrigeration, it can be stored in an airtight cake container for about 3 to 4 days.
+Otherwise store in the refrigerator, always well sealed in an airtight cake container for 2 to 3 days.

-Here is a selection of products that are definitely useful in making desserts.
-Many of these I have bought and tested myself.
+Here is a selection of products that are very useful when making desserts.
+Many of these I have personally bought and tested.
 To view the recommended products click here.

-Here is a selection of products that are definitely useful in making desserts.
-Many of these I have bought and tested myself.
+Here is a selection of products that are very useful when making desserts.
+Many of these I have personally bought and tested.
 To view the recommended products click here.